kumar178iitj/end-sem-aml-q1/README.md

 --------------------------------------
-**Implementation of "Joint-Optic-Disc-and-Cup-Segmentation-Based-on-Multi-Label-Deep-Network-and-Polar-Transformation" in python3** published in **IEEE TRANSACTION ON MEDICAL IMAGING, VOL. 37, NO. 7, JULY 2018**
+**Implementation of "Joint-Optic-Disc-and-Cup-Segmentation-Based-on-Multi-Label-Deep-Network-and-Polar-Transformation" in python3** published in **IEEE Transaction on Medical Imaging, VOL. 37, NO. 7, JULY 2018**
 -------------------------------------

 **Citations & references:**